Benzyl benzoate: Side effects

 Benzyl benzoate has low acute toxicity in laboratory animals.
 It is rapidly hydrolyzed to benzoic acid and benzyl alcohol.
 Benzyl alcohol is subsequently metabolized to benzoic acid.
 The conjugates of benzoic acid (hippuric acid and the glucuronide of benzoic acid) are rapidly eliminated in urine.
 When given in large doses to laboratory animals, benzyl benzoate can cause hyperexcitation, loss of coordination, ataxia, convulsions, and respiratory paralysis.

 Benzyl benzoate can be a skin irritant when used as a topical scabicide.
 Overdose can result in blistering and hives or a rash can occur as an allergic reaction.

 As an excipient in some testosterone-replacement injectable medications, benzyl benzoate has been reported as a cause of anaphylaxis in a case in Australia.
 Bayer includes this report in information for health professionals and recommends that physicians "should be aware of the potential for serious allergic reactions" to preparations of this type.
 In Australia, reports to ADRAC, which evaluates reports of adverse drug reactions for the Therapeutic Goods Administration, show several reports of allergic issues since the anaphylaxis case from 2011.

 Chemistry

-It is an organic compound with the formula C_{6}H_{5}CH_{2}O_{2}CC_{6}H_{5}.
+It is an organic compound with the formula C6H5COOCH2C6H5.
 It is the ester of benzyl alcohol and benzoic acid.
-It forms either a viscous liquid or solid flakes and has a weak, sweet-balsamic odor.
+It forms either a colorless viscous liquid or white solid flakes and has a weak, sweet-balsamic odor.
 It occurs in a number of blossoms (e. g. tuberose, hyacinth) and is a component of Balsam of Peru and Tolu balsam.
+Its vapor density relative to the air is 7.31.